niladri-1/Facebook-clone/README.md

 ## Contributions

 Contributions are welcome!
-If you want to contribute to this project, please follow our [Contributing Guidelines](CONTRIBUTING.md).
+If you want to contribute to this project.

 ## License